NetAid: After the Concerts

 As an incubator for civic technology, NetAid explored the use of videogames for social change, co-founding the Games for Change movement in 2004.
 NetAid's work with games was initially offline, beginning with the "NetAid World Class" board game, which piloted in California, Massachusetts and New York in 2003.
 In 2004, NetAid co-produced a game with Cisco Systems called "Peter Packet," which addresses how the Internet can help fight poverty, focusing on issues of basic education, clean drinking water, and HIV-AIDS.

 By 2006, NetAid had narrowed its focus to raising awareness among high school students in the USA regarding poverty in developing countries.

 The different campaigns of NetAid are chronicled through archived versions of its web site, www.netaid.org, available at Wayback Machine.

+Criticisms

+Even before the concerts, the initiative attracted criticism.
+Harry Belafonte, who helped organize the event, said he and actor Danny Glover were quitting in disgust because the event had "been reduced to a trade show" promoting the UN bureaucracy and Cisco.